Q. What is a violent crime under Alabama law?

 Q: What are the consequences of being convicted of a violent crime?

 A. Violent crimes are treated more seriously than non-violent offenses in most circumstances.
 The risk of a prison sentence increases exponentially the more violent the crime.
-Additionally, a conviction for a violent crime will affect many of your other rights such as your right to possess a firearm, and can impact your ability to maintain or secure employment.
-These connections also can affect you and other unanticipated ways such as your ability to borrow money and they may hinder your ability and issues such as child custody or may adversely affect you should you need to testify in a legal matter.
+Additionally, a conviction for a violent crime will affect many of your other rights, such as your right to possess a firearm, and can impact your ability to maintain or secure employment.
+These connections can also affect you in unanticipated ways, such as your ability to borrow money, and they may hinder your ability to address issues such as child custody, or may adversely affect you should you need to testify in a legal matter.

 Q. Can a violent crime charge be expunged?